 Legal & Ethical Concepts

-Ethical decision making including contextual factors affecting decision making
+Ethical theories and decision making including how contextual factors affecting decision making

 Introduction to sources of law and legislation

 The role of regulatory bodies, legal and professional accountability and professional standards The duty of candour, raising and escalating concerns and near miss and major incident report Confidentiality and GDPR Informed consent and engagement in person-centred decision making Capacity, best interest decision making and advocacy Gillick competence and consent for minors Protection of liberty safeguards Safeguarding to include child protection and domestic violence Equality and diversity, dignity and respect for the person, their family or carers End of life decision making, organ donation Additional content to be included to reflect topical and student led issues for IPE and those identified during clinical placements